Recently moved into a new home? You could save hundreds of dollars a year by applying for a Florida homestead exemption! Here’s what you need

-Note: If you moved into your home after January 1, 2017, you won’t qualify for a 2017 Florida homestead exemption.
-However, you can go ahead and apply for an exemption to begin in 2018.
-There’s no need to wait until next year to file.
+Note: If you moved into your home after January 1, you won’t qualify for a Florida homestead exemption of that year.
+However, you can go ahead and apply for an exemption to begin the following year.
+There is no need to wait until next year to file.

 Do I Need to File Every Year?

 Not necessarily.
 Your Florida homestead exemption automatically renews every year as long as your residency status and the property title stay the same.
 Florida homeowners are required to inform their local property appraiser of any change in ownership

 or use of the property.
 Failure to provide this information may result in a denial of exemptions or a lien on the property.

 To file for a Florida homestead exemption, you can submit an application to your county property appraiser by mail or in person.
 While most Florida